BabyChouSr/UCSBRMP-DiracSemimetal/README.md

 I created a Landau Level detector where the user can input experimental data and the output helps instantly detect the Landau levels of the system.
 I also created a program that calculates the spectral density of a system

-## Effect of Inversion Asymmetry on E vs. B and E vs. K
-Created using the Dirac Hamiltonian equation:
+## Dirac Hamiltonian of the System
 <img src="https://github.com/BabyChouSr/UCSBRMP-DiracSemimetal/blob/main/DiracHamiltonian.png">